steven liu

 1. Map the min/max values from fp32 to int8.

-2. The min/max values have different distances to 0 (0 in fp32 doesn't equal 0 in int8).
+2. The min/max values have different distances to 0.
+0 in fp32 doesn't equal 0 in int8.

-4. Dequantize the weights with the scaling factor and zero-point to perform computations with your inputs (presumably in fp16/bf16).
+4. Dequantize weights with scaling factor and zero-point so you can perform computations with your inputs (presumably in fp16/bf16).

 With Transformers, choose and configure a quantization backend.
 Then plug the quantization_config into from_pretrained to quantize a model.